MTZ-dev/Sloth/scripts/displacements_CP2K_docker_desktop/README.md

 **Note:** Customize the script and input files according to your computational requirements to ensure accurate and efficient simulations.

 **Additionally:** Directory contains an example of an input file for unit cell/supercell optimization example_opt.inp (with XYZ file YCo.xyz) that can be used to obtain relaxed geometries for finite displacement force calculations - remember to adjust cell parameters in subsys.inc.

+**Support:**
+  - For assistance with the script, you may need to consult with me mikolaj.zychowicz@uj.edu.pl.